 Over dinner that night, we discussed the possibility of making a website for it.
 And then basically forgot about it for two years.
 I was working at Microsoft at the time and a little too busy for side projects.

 In 2008 I quit my job at Microsoft (XBox division) to become a freelance developer.
 Now, having Microsoft on your resume is a pretty good start, but I needed something a little more concrete to show potential clients.
 I also needed to pick up a few new programming skills, namely PHP/MySQL.
 That’s when the idea for RunPee came back to me.
 I could create the website and the admin needed to add/edit the data, and use that as an example to show potential clients.
-So, for the next 4 months I spent my free time building RunPee.com.
+For the next 4 months I spent my free time building RunPee.com.